nosportugal/faast-data-engineering/2_data_ingestion/homework.md

 * Download the data
 * Ingest to Postgres

-Use the same frequency and the start date as for the yellow taxi dataset
+Use the same frequency and the start date as for the yellow taxi dataset.
+Set the end date to 2020-01-01.

 Question: how many DAG runs are green for data in 2019 after finishing everything?

 Note: when processing the data for 2020-01 you probably will get an error.
 It's up to you to decide what to do with it - for Week 3 homework we won't need 2020 data.

 ## Question 4: DAG for Zones